integrated-personal-data-system/.github/profile/README.md

 ### This is a Linux Foundation Project.
 # Goals and Objectives (Find your passion, join, help!)
-Goal: Individuals collect, use, and share integrated data and credentials  Objective: Wallet with iPDS: Enhance [Testbed](https://iamtestingbed.com/).  [  Tasks](https://github.com/I-AM-project/tasks-for-volunteers/tree/main/Aries-Personal-Data-Store)

-Goal: Organizations share their unique data by mapping it to a standard.
-Objective-3: Collaborate with IEEE [MyOntology] (https://opensource.ieee.org/myontology-group) Seek vendors to help refine, extend, and pilot.
-[Repo](https://opensource.ieee.org/myontology-group)

-Goal: Organizations achieve goals of Zero Trust.
-Objective-1: Orgs set up a Didymium or other networks, assess risk, seek approvals, and pilot.
-[Repo](https://github.com/I-AM-project/bbu-gf)

-'Goals' are various desired End-States.
-'Objectives' are the next steps to get to each Goal.
-'Primary' = Main Objective for that Goal.
-'Secondary' = Another objective for that Goal.
-'Supporting' = Provides value to a Primary Objective.

 | Goals | Objectives | Objective | Objective |   |
 | ----------------------------- | -------------| ----------|  ----------| ----------|